 - The Listings do not aim to be a complete, archival record of all published results.
-On the contrary, obsolete results should periodically be removed. - When adding newly discovered particles to the Listings, the corresponding data is typically only included in the Summary Tables if the new particle or state was seen by at least 2 experiments.
+On the contrary, obsolete results should periodically be dropped. - When adding newly discovered particles to the Listings, the corresponding data are typically only included in the Summary Tables if the new particle or state was seen by at least two experiments.